telerik/kendo-react-dropdowns/README.md

 * ComboBox
 * DropDownList

-Telerik works on porting the ones listed below too:
+We are working on porting the ones listed below too:

 * AutoComplete
 * MultiSelect